 Isn't Hillcrest a perpetual care cemetery?
 Unfortunately, no. Many families thought it was, but no perpetual care fund was established, nor have we ever found any written information indicating that it was promised.
 Regardless, there is no fund today, as the cemetery was always maintained using current income.
 When that funding source began to dry up, the cemetery became overgrown, and our organization was created by the community to take over (without any income from the operation of Hillcrest as a business.)

 Is Hillcrest safe to visit?
-In our 15 years of involvement we have never had an attempted crime against persons at Hillcrest Cemetery.
+In our 20 years of involvement we have never had an attempted crime against persons at Hillcrest Cemetery.
 Of course, as with any public place, we recommend reasonable care and alertness when visiting.
-Some have expressed concern about the apartments across the street—they have been closed down for years now.
-We do have some cut-through foot traffic in the Bronze Section (section M, across Stanton Road from the main cemetery) but it is just a short cut for some nearby apartments and has never been an issue—in fact, some of the residents there have notified us of illegal dumping in that section before.
+Some have expressed concern about the apartments across the street—they are gone and have been replaced with a nice new active seniors community.
+(Some of the residents even volunteer with us!)

 When is your next volunteer event?
 Please visit our Facebook page for possible event listings.

 What can I do to help on my own time?
-There are a few things individuals and families can do to help us out when we are not around.
+There are a few things individuals and families can do to help us out when we are not having formal volunteer cleanups.
 First, if you see anything that looks like a new problem, please let us know about it.
 (Known issues are often posted on our Facebook page.)
 Second, we do not have trash service at Hillcrest, so if you have old flowers to discard, please take them with you for disposal with normal refuse.
 If you find flowers or trash others have left by the roadside and have the ability to do so, hauling this away is always helpful.
 We have a mowing company that handles cutting and trimming, but any time fallen limbs or litter are removed for them helps keep costs down for us.
+Additionally, we plan to start doing transcriptions of the markers at Hillcrest soon.
+Volunteers will be given an area and a PDF of the information we already have for that area, and can fill in any blanks, take photos, add missing graves or note corrections that are needed.
+We need to develop a process for this, but if interested, please let us know.
+And of course, donations to our mowing or for special projects are always welcome.

 Can I get credit for court-ordered community service by volunteering at Hillcrest?
 When our volunteer coordinator lived nearby, we had great success working with community service assignees.
 However, we do not have this resource at this time except during occasional community volunteer days posted on our Facebook page.